-In 2008, a group of conservation scientists compiled a list of 100 priority questions for the conservation of the world’s biodiversity [Sutherland et al. (2009) Conservation Biology, 23, 557–567].
+In 2008, a group of conservation scientists compiled a list of 100 priority questions for the conservation of the world's biodiversity.
 However, now almost a decade later, no one has yet published a study gauging how much progress has been made in addressing these 100 high-priority questions in the peer-reviewed literature.
-Here we take a first step toward re-examining the 100 questions and identify key knowledge gaps that still remain.
-Through a combination of a questionnaire and a literature review, we evaluated each of the 100 questions on the basis of two criteria: relevance and effort.
-We defined highly-relevant questions as those which – if answered – would have the greatest impact on global biodiversity conservation, while effort was quantified based on the number of review publications addressing a particular question, which we used as a proxy for research effort.
-Using this approach we identified a set of questions that, despite being perceived as highly relevant, have been the focus of relatively few review publications over the past ten years.
-These questions covered a broad range of topics but predominantly tackled three major themes: the conservation and management of freshwater ecosystems, the role of societal structures in shaping interactions between people and the environment, and the impacts of conservation interventions.
-We see these questions as important knowledge gaps that have so far received insufficient attention and may need to be prioritised in future research.
+We took a first step toward reexamining the 100 questions to identify key knowledge gaps that remain.
+Through a combination of a questionnaire and a literature review, we evaluated each question on the basis of 2 criteria: relevance and effort.
+We defined highly relevant questions as those that - if answered - would have the greatest impact on global biodiversity conservation and quantified effort based on the number of review publications addressing a particular question, which we used as a proxy for research effort.
+Using this approach, we identified a set of questions that, despite being perceived as highly relevant, have been the focus of relatively few review publications over the past 10 years.
+These questions covered a broad range of topics but predominantly tackled 3 major themes: conservation and management of freshwater ecosystems, role of societal structures in shaping interactions between people and the environment, and impacts of conservation interventions.
+We believe these questions represent important knowledge gaps that have received insufficient attention and may need to be prioritized in future research.

 Natural Environment Research Council (NE/K016377/1)